This article explains what versions of Jira can be synchronized with one another using Backbone Issue Sync.

 Server ↔ Cloud or Cloud ↔ Server

 All supported versions of Jira Server can be synchronized with Jira Cloud and vice versa.
 In this case, a synchronization needs to be configured on the Jira Server side.
 Please read this Synchronize Jira Server with Jira Cloud which explains the initial setup steps and best practices.
-However, please note that distributed configurations are not supported.
+However, please note that Synchronization over email or file exchange are not supported.

 Cloud ↔ Cloud